3 Days in Athens – The Must-see Guide

 According to Greek mythology it was in Cape Sounio that Athenian King Aegeus killed himself, giving his name to the Aegean Sea.
 The myth states that before Aegeus’ son, Theseus, left for Crete on a mission to kill the Minotaur, Aegeus asked him to change the black sails of his ship if he was successful on his quest or for his crew to leave them black in case he was killed.
 Theseus did indeed successfully kill the Minotaur but forgot to change the sails upon his return.
 Aegeus, who was waiting for him in Cape Sounio after seeing the black sails believed that his son died and decided to jump off the cliff.

 After watching the sunset from Sounio you probably are starving so it is time to get something to eat.
 There are a lot of fish tavernas in Sounio, but if you need to catch the 20.00 bus you most likely do not have enough time.
 If you have a car and time is not your enemy, then these are good options.
-Alternatively, head to back to Athens with the public bus and go and enjoy a delicious last souvlaki (for this time anyway!). 😊
+Alternatively, head to back to Athens with the public bus and go and enjoy a delicious last souvlaki - best way for closing 3 fabulous days in Athens. 😊

 Did you like our post?
 Pin it for later!